Bradford Drillers: Interstate League 1914 to 1916

-In 1914, the Interstate League reformed and the Bradford Drillers rejoined the six team, Class D league.
-The Hornell Green Sox, Jamestown Giants, Olean Refiners, Warren Bingoes and Wellsville Rainmakers joined Bradford in beginning the league schedule on May 22, 1914.
+In 1914, the Interstate League reformed.
+The Bradford franchise rejoined the league and "Drillers" resumed membership in the six-team, Class D level league.
+The Hornell Green Sox, Jamestown Giants, Olean Refiners, Warren Bingoes and Wellsville Rainmakers teams joined Bradford in beginning the league schedule on May 22, 1914.

 In returning to league play, the Drillers ended the Class D level Interstate League season in second place in the six–team league and played in the league Finals.
 With a regular season record of 59–42, Bradford was managed by Art Goodwin and Duke Servatius.
 In the final regular season standings, the Drillers finished just 1.0 game behind the first place Jamestown Giants (59-40).
 The teams then met in playoff, which was won by Jamestown, defeating Bradford 4 games to 3.

 In 1915, the Drillers continued Class D level Interstate League play and finished in third place behind two teams who had a contentious tie in the league final standings.
 The Drillers ended the season with a 42–42 record playing under managers Duke Servatius and Ray Topham.
 The Olean White Sox with a 52–30 record (.634) ended the season in a first-place statistical tie with the Wellsville Rainmakers, who finished 54–32 (.628).
 Wellsville had captured the second half title of the split season schedule and Olean had captured the first half title.
 Drillers manager Duke Servatius ended the season as manager of Olean.
 Following the conclusion of the regular season, Olean refused to play in a playoff with Wellsville and the title was awarded to Wellsville.

 In their final season of Interstate League play, the league expanded to eight-teams to begin the season, with the Drillers placing third, after three teams did not complete the season.
 Bradford ended the season with a record of 45–38.
 Larry Schlafly was the Bradford manager, as the Drillers finished 12.0 games behind the first place Ridgway team.
 Jacob Jennis of Bradford won the league batting title, hitting .357.
 Teammate Al Braithwood had 133 strikeouts to lead the league pitchers.

 The Interstate League did not return to play in 1917.
 Bradford next hosted minor league baseball over two decades later, with the 1939 Bradford Bees, who began play as members of the Class D level Pennsylvania–Ontario–New York League.